 Don’t Misclassify or Undercompensate Employees

 We have all heard of stories where companies play “fast and loose” with employment classification categories or how they pay their employees or file their employees’ payroll taxes in an attempt to shave some expenses off of their bottom line.
 This approach is almost certain to eventually backfire, potentially resulting in huge fines, penalties, and back tax and payroll payments to come due all at once.
 Even small bookkeeping mistakes such as neglecting to pay employees for compensable travel time can add up to massive penalties over time and across an entire company’s payroll of employees.
-If you are unsure of how to exactly handle any of these issues as a small business owner, don’t guess the answer; you can turn to experienced outside HR professionals to help and save you the pain and suffering of guessing wrong.
+Companies outsourcing HR services for their businesses have access to HR professionals who help them with any possible HR problem that may face.

 Rugged Individualism Can Lead to Disaster

 History has shown that the most successful small business owners understand the importance of forging partnerships with other successful individuals and organizations.
 Trying to do everything on your own is often the recipe for failure.
 For many small businesses partnering with an HR services provider for their small business HR services can be an extremely cost-effective decision.
-By outsourcing HR services for your small business, it allows you as a small business owner to concentrate and focus on your customers, products, and services – instead of the ever-expanding quagmire of HR rules and regulations.
+When small business owners choose outsourcing HR services for their small business, they are able to concentrate and focus on their customers, products, and services – instead of the ever-expanding quagmire of HR rules and regulations.